 WHERE should the semen be shipped?

 WHEN does the semen need to arrive?

 WHO is paying the shipping?

-HOW MANY does of semen should be shipped?
+HOW MANY doses of semen should be shipped?

 Approval from BOTH the stallion and mare owner

 WHAT type of semen is arriving (fresh or frozen)?

 WHERE is the semen arriving?